chenxingqiang/secret-learn/doc/modules/multiclass.rst

 =========================

 .. warning::
-    All classifiers in jax-sklearn do multiclass classification out-of-the-box.
+    All classifiers in secret-learn do multiclass classification out-of-the-box.
 You don't need to use the :mod:`xlearn.multiclass` module unless you want to experiment with different multiclass strategies.